The blue-ringed octopus produces some of the deadliest poison in the world

 The blue-ringed octopus is a genus of highly toxic cephalopods which lurk off the coasts around the Pacific and Indian Oceans.
 There are currently four recognized species in this genus: the greater blue-ringed octopus, the southern blue-ringed octopus, and the blue-lined octopus.
 A fourth species is only known from a single specimen, and there may be more species not yet properly documented in the wild.

-The venom is a thousand times more deadly than cyanide, making it one of the most dangerous animals in the world.
+Their venom is one thousand times more deadly than cyanide, making it one of the most dangerous animals in the world.
 There is currently no known antivenom for someone who has endured a bite, but fortunately, deaths are exceptionally rare.
 Given their small size, these are very effective predators.

 - Octopuses are known to have transparent blue blood in their veins.
 This is due to the fact that the protein which carries oxygen around the body is based on copper instead of iron.
 Their strange-looking blood is also complemented by three different hearts.